andymeneely/project-timber-wolf/rules/RULES.md

 **Pressure Sensors** (sensor icons here).
 You may not enter a tile with a Pressure Sensor chit on it.
 A corresponding Control Panel exists somewhere else on the board.
 If a player is standing on the Control Panel, then all corresponding Security Rings may be removed *__only__* if they are the outermost ring at the time.

 **Reinforcements** (reinforcements icon here).
 Reinforcements are triggered at the *__end__* of the Roll for Security phase if the Alert bar is on or beyond the Reinforcements icon.
 When triggered, Reveal all Security Tokens adjacent to the Reinforcements chit.
 Un-Subdue any Guards adjacent to the Reinforcements chit, Re-lock any Locks, and re-activate any disabled Cameras.
-Place new Guard tokens from the supply onto any tiles adjacent to the Reinforcements chit that are without a Security Token.
+Place a new Guard token from the supply onto any tile adjacent to the Reinforcements chit that was without a Security Token.
 Replace the Reinforcements chit with two Guards.

 **Laser Tripwire** (laser icons here).
 Represented by a series of Laser Beams directly across multiple tiles, with Laser Sensors at each end.
 If a player enters a tile with a Laser Beam, increase one ⚠.
 If two players are standing on opposing Laser Sensors at the same time, remove the Laser Beam and Laser Sensor chits from the board.
 A Laser Sensor does not have a Laser Beam on it.
 (The direction of the arrow-shaped Laser Beam chit does not matter.)